belen-albeza/kata-rpg-combat/2023-01-22-rust/README.md

 - If the target is `5` or more levels above the attacking character, the damage will be reduced by 50%.

 - If the target is `5` or more levels below the attacking character, the damage will be boosted by 50%.

+### Iteration #3

+Characters have an attack range:

+- For melee fighters, their range is 2 meters.
+- For ranged fighters, their range is 20 meters.
+- When trying to attack, their target must be in range.